frahmantamala/expense-management-fe/README.md

 # Expense Management Frontend

-A modern, domain-driven expense management system built with Nuxt 3, TypeScript, and Nuxt and separation of concerns principles.
+expense management system built with Nuxt 3, TypeScript, and Nuxt and separation of concerns principles.

 ## 🏗️ Architecture Overview